CKATEPTb-commons/Reflect/README.md

 * Type-Safe Wrappers: Reflective handles provide compile-time safety and automatic generic casting.

 * High Performance: Internal caching of reflection metadata and use of MethodHandle/VarHandle optimizations.

+* Thread-Safe: Fully synchronized and safe for concurrent use in multithreaded environments.

 * Annotation & Modifier Queries: Simplified APIs to check annotations and modifiers on members.